 The device is extremely easy to use and the stimulation feels pleasant during the 20-minute treatment session, often causing the patient to feel immediately relaxed.
 To treat insomnia, patients use the device for 20 minutes before bedtime.
 If you do not suffer from insomnia and only use the device to treat depression or anxiety, the device will not make you drowsy.

-Columbia University psychiatrist Richard P. Brown says he has used the device with 400 severely depressed patients and that more than 70% find relief -- about twice the rate of anti-depressants.
+Columbia University Associate Clinical Professor of Psychiatry Richard P. Brown says he has used the device with 400 severely depressed patients and that more than 70% find relief -- about twice the rate of anti-depressants.

 – The Wall Street Journal